zopefoundation/BTrees/docs/index.rst

 The four data structures provide by each module are a BTree, a Bucket, a TreeSet, and a Set.
-The BTree and Bucket types are mappings and support all the usual mapping methods, e.g. :func:`update` and :func:`keys`.
-The TreeSet and Set types are similar to mappings but they have no values; they support the methods that make sense for a mapping with no keys, e.g.
+The BTree and Bucket types are mappings and support all the usual mapping methods, e.g. :func:`~BTrees.Interfaces.ISetMutable.update` and :func:`~BTrees.Interfaces.IKeyed.keys`.
+The
+TreeSet and Set types are similar to mappings but they have no values; they support the methods that make sense for a mapping with no keys, e.g.
-:func:`keys` but not :func:`items`.
+:func:`~BTrees.Interfaces.IKeyed.keys` but not :func:`~BTrees.Interfaces.IMinimalDictionary.items`.
 The Bucket and Set types are the individual building blocks for BTrees and TreeSets, respectively.
 A Bucket or Set can be used when you are sure that it will have few elements.
 If the data structure will grow large, you should use a BTree or TreeSet.
 Like